University Travel Policy

 Back to Top

 University of Maryland has discount car rental rates with several companies.
-Globetrotter, Omega World Travel, and Travel-On also offer discount rates with additional car rental firms.
+Globetrotter, Omega World Travel, and Travel Leaders Corporate also offer discount rates with additional car rental firms.
 University of Maryland identification numbers should be provided at the time reservations are made.
-(Globetrotter, Omega World Travel, and Travel-On will do this automatically).
+(Globetrotter, Omega World Travel, and Travel Leaders Corporate will do this automatically).

 Back to Top